 Short term health insurance plans also know as Temporary Health Insurance plans provide medical coverage for a limited period of time.
-People who are transitioning between jobs or who are temporarily without health insurance may need to purchase a short term medical insurance plan for that brief period.
-Short-term health insurance plans typically provide coverage from 30 days up to 180 days.
-Certain plan do provide coverage up to 365 days
+People who are transitioning between jobs or who are temporarily without medical insurance may need to purchase a short term medical insurance plan for that brief period.
+Short-term insurance plans typically provide coverage from 30 days up to 180 days.
+Certain plan do provide coverage up to 365 days.

 How Short-Term Health Insurance Policies Work?